 Yamiche Alcindor is an American reporter who is the White House correspondent for the PBS NewsHour and a political contributor to NBC News and MSNBC.
 She has experience working for USA Today and The New York Times.
 Alcindor’s articles are mainly about politics and social issues.

-In 2016, she was assigned for a Shorty Award in the Journalist category.
-The next year, Alcindor took an award in a tribute to journalist Gwen Ifill at the Syracuse University’s Toner Prize ceremony.
+In 2016, she was assigned a Shorty Award in the Journalist category.
+The next year, Alcindor took an award in a tribute to journalist Gwen Ifill at Syracuse University’s Toner Prize ceremony.
 Alcindor was featured in the 2017 edition of “The Root 100”, an annual rating by the magazine The Root of the most influential African Americans between the ages of 25 and 45.
 In January 2018, she was named White House reporter of the PBS NewsHour.
 In this position, Alcindor highlighted the Trump presidency and during the 2020 presidential election season, she worked as one of the moderators of the sixth Democratic debate.

 Martha Gellhorn (1908 – 1998)